tlavette/cmpe283assignment/README.md

 The user will need to load libraries and configurations needed to establish basic functionality of Linux environment starting with an apt-update.

-# Built the Kernel from the
+# Built the Kernel from the cpuid.c
 * Ensure the following files are located on the linux directory:
 cpuid.c
 Makefile